vintage-software/vstack-server-demo/README.md

 # vstack-server-demo

-A complete server-side demo including a web api built using the Vstack framework.
-The api supports permission checks, security features, and basic CRUD operations on all domain objects out of the box.
+A complete server-side demo of the Vstack framework.
+The api supports permission checks, security features, and basic CRUD operations on all domain objects.
 The project uses a local database that will be automatically created for you when you run the project.

 ### Vstack Hub Repository